bonitoo-io/influxdb-java/README.md

 - `WriteSuccessEvent` - published when arrived the success response from InfluxDB server
 - `WriteErrorEvent` - published when arrived the error response from InfluxDB server
 - `WritePartialEvent` - published when arrived the partial error response from InfluxDB server
+- `WriteUDPEvent` - published when the data was written through UDP to InfluxDB server
 - `QueryParsedResponseEvent` -  published when is parsed streamed response to query result
 - `BackpressureEvent` -  published when is backpressure applied
 - `UnhandledErrorEvent` -  published when occurs a unhandled exception